Author(s): Child Welfare Information Gateway Year Published: 2008

 These situations do not always mean a child is neglected.
 Sometimes cultural values, the standards of care in the community, and poverty may be contributing factors, indicating the family is in need of information or assistance.
 When a family fails to use information and resources, and the child's health or safety is at risk, then child welfare intervention may be required.
 In addition, many States provide an exception to the definition of neglect for parents who choose not to seek medical care for their children due to religious beliefs that may prohibit medical intervention.

 includes activities by a parent or caregiver such as fondling a child's genitals, penetration, incest, rape, sodomy, indecent exposure, and exploitation through prostitution or the production of pornographic materials.
 Child marriage may be considered in many modern western cultures as a form of child sex slavery and child trafficking.
-Review our next section for more information on child marriage.
+Review the next two sections for more information on child sex slavery and child marriage.

 Today child marriages are fairly widespread in parts of the world throughout the Middle East, Africa, South Asia, Southeast and East Asia, West Asia, Latin America, and Oceania.
 Top three nations with greater than 20% rates of child marriages below the age of 15, are: Niger, Bangladesh and Guinea.
 According to UNICEF, Africa has the highest incidence rates of child marriage, with over 70% of girls marrying under the age of 18, in three nations.
 However, one must note that this UNICEF report is based on data that is derived from a small sample survey between 1995 and 2004, and the current rate is unknown given lack of infrastructure and in some cases, regional violence.
 Read more about Child Marriages here>>